brianrabern/elogic/README.md

 ## Getting started

 **∃Logic** is a web-based application for teaching logic.
-The application offers various exercises with immediate and automated corrections, including error messages, hints, and explanations, all presented through an intuitive user interface.
+The application offers various exercises with automated corrections, including error messages, hints, and explanations.
 It provides a platform for completing and recording logic homework with ease.
+Instructors wanting to use the app in their class can get more info [here](https://info.elogic.land/).

 1. Go to the **"Sign Up"** page [here](https://elogic.land/sign-up) (elogic.land/sign-up) and fill out the form using your student email.